Digital Inclusion Benefits | Digital Inclusion For Seniors | Technowand

 This is an organization that has a very different goal from the others.
 Their goal is to connect younger and older Australians.
 Essentially young people volunteer their time to help older people with anything from gardening to shopping AND technology help.

 By having technology help as only part of the bigger picture of connection it allows Lively to target two of the measures of the Digital Ability score: attitude & basic skills.
 It allows them to target attitude as well because Lively is about building a relationship between older and younger Australians.

-These are the two groups that a greatest apart in their ADII score and by using the relationship as the basis of the teaching the outcomes are likely to have benefits in both of these areas.
+These are the two groups that are the greatest apart in their ADII score and by using the relationship as the basis of the teaching the outcomes are likely to have benefits in both of these areas.

 The ASSCA is the Australia Seniors Computer Clubs Association.
-It is a not for profit organisation whose mission is to assist clubs educate seniors in using their computer technology to enrich their lives and make them more self reliant.
+It is a not-for-profit organization whose mission is to assist clubs to educate seniors in using their computer technology to enrich their lives and make them more self-reliant.

-By using existing organisations to teach these skills this is the only group/program that I found targeting all three aspects of Digital Ability.
+By using existing organizations to teach these skills this is the only group/program that I found targeting all three aspects of Digital Ability.

 A key aspect of the ASSCA is the ‘computer club’.
 They aren’t just about supporting training sessions it’s about an ongoing club where people can keep coming to be engaged with activities.

 Eddie looks after marketing campaigns for Ironclad.
 In his pre-tech life, he worked as a journalist on the San Francisco Peninsula.
 Off hours, he dreams of England.